This section discusses the following issues that occur during authentication:

 In the user store logs, confirm that the request arrived.
 Check for internal errors.

-If you have created an admin user for the user store, make sure the user has sufficient rights to find the users in the specified the search contexts.
+If you have created an admin user for the user store, ensure that the user has sufficient rights to find the users in the specified the search contexts.
 For more information about the required rights, see Section 3.1.3, Configuring an Admin User for the User Store.

 Check the user store health and replica layout.
 See TID 3066352.